 We may earn money or products from the companies mentioned in this post.

-My view of Independence Day has evolved as I’ve gotten older.
+My view of Independence Day evolved as I’ve gotten older.
 The 4th of July has always been a time for tanning, eating hot dogs, listening to loud music and watching fireworks.
 And in many ways it still is.
-But it has also grown into so much more.
+But it’s also grown into so much more.
 Especially since I married my husband.

 My husband has been in the Army since 2006 and on active duty since 2010.
-In that time he has deployed multiple times to Afghanistan, Africa, and Korea.
+In that time he’s deployed multiple times to Afghanistan, Africa, and Korea.
 He participated in both combat and peace keeping missions during those times.
 For me, the peace keeping missions hit closest to home.
 He played with orphans, organized clothing drives and provided beds, pack and plays, and cribs to small children who had never slept in beds before.
-His unit provided security to locals who would have otherwise been prey to terrorist regimes.
+His unit provided security to locals who would’ve otherwise been prey to terrorist regimes.

-While my husband was deployed he missed birthdays, holidays, and anniversaries.
-It makes me feel so much better knowing that while we are missing him, he is making a major impact on other people’s lives.
+When my husband deployed he missed birthdays, holidays, and anniversaries.
+It makes me feel so much better knowing that while we’re missing him, he’s making a major impact on other people’s lives.

 I Hope People All Over the World Get to Celebrate Their Own Independence Day

 I get to lay poolside, drinking margaritas, listening to my kids splashing thanks to the American soldier.
-And thanks to modern American Soldiers, one day, more people across the globe will be celebrating their own independence day.
+And thanks to modern American Soldiers, one day, more people across the globe will celebrate their own independence day.